MasterJedi2014/MPMB-5.1E_One-DnD-UA-Content/README.md

 # MPMB 5.1E/One D&D UA Content
 This script adds all of the content from the 2022-2023 series of Unearthed Arcana articles to the MPMB sheets.
 This includes code that adds all official WotC subclasses to these UA classes.

+**This script is not to be used in conjunction with the individual scripts I have made for each of the 5.1E/One D&D UA articles.**

 **Script Credit Note:**
 A lot of the content of this script is either ripped directly from existing code or is an altered form of existing code.
 I have tried to diligently note when I copied code from elsewhere, but I probably missed some instances.
 A lack of note saying I ripped the code from elsewhere either means that I wrote that section of code entirely myself or that the code that was copied to use as a starting point was so heavily altered by me that almost nothing of the copied code exists.